Postcode area: NR13.

 Overview: Rackheath as a Place to Live

 Rackheath is a village in the Broadland district of Norfolk, situated approximately 6 miles northeast of Norwich city centre.
-With a population of around 4,500 residents, it represents a unique opportunity for those seeking the benefits of village life without sacrificing access to urban amenities.
-The village sits in the heart of Norfolk’s “Growth Triangle” – an ambitious regional development strategy designed to accommodate population expansion while maintaining community character.
+With a population of around 2,150 residents, it offers village life without giving up access to urban amenities.
+The village sits in the centre of Norfolk’s “Growth Triangle”, an ambitious regional development strategy designed to accommodate population expansion while maintaining community character.

 The village benefits from its strategic location between Norwich and the wider Norfolk Broads, making it attractive to professionals working in Norwich, families seeking good schools and space, and those drawn to Norfolk’s natural beauty.
 Rackheath has historically been a quiet residential village, but is now at the forefront of Norfolk’s residential expansion, with the North Rackheath development fundamentally reshaping the area’s landscape and opportunities.